smoughrabi/msba370project/README.md

 - **data_viz.csv**: the cleaned and processed dataset before converting the variables to one hot and ordinal encoded to be used for visualization purposes

-The **images** folder : Includes two pictures that were used within the web app
+**images** : two pictures that were used within the web app are included as well

 #### This project was prepared for Data-Driven Digital Marketing Course taught at OSB-AUB